Phoenix Pay

 curl https://pay.phoenixverse.io/api/deposits/{id} \

-For maximum reliability, implement both mechanisms:
+For maximum reliability, implement both:

 PSP Webhook ──▶ Phoenix Pay ──▶ Your Webhook Endpoint